Ally Invest Robo Portfolios review 2023

 No access to human advisors

-Ally does not offer access to human financial advisors for any of their portfolio options.
+Ally does not offer access to human financial advisors for any of its portfolio options.
 This is disappointing for a provider like Ally that prides itself on customer experience.
 Though it was once rare for robo-advisors to provide human advisor access, it is becoming more common, particularly at premium tiers of service.
-SoFi Automated Investing, Schwab Intelligent Portfolios and Wells Fargo Intuitive Investor all provide clients with the opportunity to speak with financial advisors.
+SoFi Automated Investing, Schwab Intelligent Portfolios and Wells Fargo Intuitive Investor all provide clients with the opportunity to speak with financial advisors, though in some cases it may cost an additional fee.

 Lacks a dedicated cash management account